dignified-org/gatsby-source-shopify-incremental/README.md

 This is in **alpha** - use at your own risk

 This source plugin aims to improve over the existing `gatsby-source-shopify` by supporting incremental data fetching.
 This means that your **first** build will be just as long but subsequent builds will only need to fetch data that has changed.
-In my testing on store with 1024 products, initial builds take around 90s and subsequent are around 10s.
+In my testing on a store with 1024 products, initial builds take around 90s and subsequent are around 10s.

 This plugin also supports incremental builds.
 In order to try out incremental builds, ensure the `GATSBY_EXPERIMENTAL_PAGE_BUILD_ON_DATA_CHANGES` environment variable is `true`.